bonitasoft/bonita-doc/md/what-is-bonita.md

 Bonita stack refers to all the components you need to deploy in order to make applications available to end users in production.
 It includes the Bonita runtime and the two database schemas (one for Bonita Engine and one for business data).

-A Bonita runtime include a single Bonita server in Community Edition.
-In Enterprise Edition, a Bonita runtime can includes several Bonita servers to create a cluster for high performance and availability.
+A Bonita runtime includes a single Bonita server in Community Edition.
+In Enterprise Edition, a Bonita runtime can include several Bonita servers to create a cluster for high performance and availability.

-A Bonita server is composed of two parts: the Bonita Engine that is in charge for example of processes execution and the web portal that provide the end user and administration web interface.
+A Bonita server is composed of two components : the Bonita Engine that is in charge for example of processes execution and the web portal which provides the end user and administration web interface.

 The Bonita server is a standalone Java application running in a Java application server installed on a host (a machine, a virtual machine, a cloud instance, a container like Docker…).